- Chart

 Average Trading Volume

-The iShares Asia 50 ETF generally has moderate average trading volume, indicating reasonable liquidity for most investors.
+The iShares Asia 50 ETF generally exhibits good liquidity with an average daily trading volume sufficient for most retail and institutional investors.

 Bid-Ask Spread